NY Koen Group

 NY Koen Group is a multinational holding company involved in diamonds, private aviation, digital technologies, tourism, construction and security with executive offices in Dubai, and operational offices in Ukraine.
 The corporate office is located on board Queen Elizabeth 2.

 History

-Group’s chief executive officer, Naum Koen, founded the company in 2006, as a diamond-cutting and supply business.
+The Group's chief executive officer, Naum Koen, founded the company in 2006, as a diamond-cutting and supply business.

 Amber Palm

-In 2017, Amber Palm, a subsidiary of NY Koen Group, has presented the world’s first amber stone mosque at the Burj al Arab hotel in Dubai.
+In 2017, Amber Palm, a subsidiary of NY Koen Group, has presented the world's first amber stone mosque at the Burj al Arab hotel in Dubai.

 GEMGOW

 In July 2020, it was reported that GEMGOW, a subsidiary of NY Koen Group, an online platform to facilitate trade of precious stones, would sell a 25% stake to HBK Holding, a holding company owned by Sheikh Hamad bin Khalifa Al Nahyan.

 Israir / Aero Private Jet

 In October 2020, it was announced that Israir Airlines is being auctioned off, the bids need to be submitted by November 8.
 On October 13, Dubai-based NY Koen Group, headed by Naum Koen, has announced its intention to participate in the auction through its subsidiary, Aero Private Jet.